rust-lang/book/src/ch04-02-references-and-borrowing.md

 Data is allowed to be aliased.
 Data is allowed to be mutated.
 But data is _not_ allowed to be _both_ aliased _and_ mutated.
 For example, Rust enforces this principle for boxes (owned pointers) by disallowing aliasing.
 Assigning a box from one variable to another will move ownership, invalidating the previous variable.
 Owned data can only be accessed through the owner &mdash; no aliases.

-However, references need different rules to enforce the Pointer Safety Principle because they are non-owning pointers.
+However, references need different rules to enforce the *Pointer Safety Principle* because references are non-owning pointers.
 By design, references are meant to temporarily create aliases.
 In the remainder of this section, we will explain the basics of how Rust ensures the safety of programs with references through the **borrow checker.**

 ### References Change Permissions on Paths